grafana/tempo/docs/sources/tempo/operations/serverless_gcp.md

     }
     ```

-4. Add the newly-created cloud run service as external endpoints in your querier
+1. Add the newly-created cloud run service as external endpoints in your querier
 configuration.
-The endpoint can be retrieved from the "details" tab in Google Cloud Run:
+The endpoint can be retrieved from the **Details** tab in Google Cloud Run:

     ```
     querier: